Recipe Overview

-If you're ready to take your St. Patrick's Day (or any other day) up a notch, you have to make these maple whiskey milkshakes!
+Why you’ll love it: If you’re ready to take your milkshakes up a notch, you have to try these maple whiskey milkshakes!
 The flavors of whiskey, maple, vanilla, and espresso work together in a dreamy way to make this the perfect milkshake.

 The subtle flavors of the maple, vanilla, and espresso are there, but they are all back-up singers to the whiskey.
 You can taste them all if you’re really looking for them, but really it’s just the perfect joint effort to perfectly marry all the flavors into the most dreamy milkshake.
 I’m willing to bet that even if you don’t like whiskey, you’re gonna love this milkshake.